vruusmann/blog/_posts/2020-10-24-converting_sklearn_imblearn_pipeline_pmml.md

 This blog post demonstrates how to incorporate Imbalanced-Learn samplers into PMML pipelines.

 The "audit" dataset contains 1899 data records; 447 of them are labeled as "event" and 1452 as "no-event".
-In this exercise, the dataset shall be enriched from the initial ~1/4 event ratio to 1/3 event ratio by randomly sampling 1000 "event" data records and 2000 "no-event" data records using the `imblearn.over_sampling.RandomOverSampler` sampler class.
+In this exercise, the dataset shall be enriched from the initial ~1/4 event ratio to 1/3 event ratio by randomly sampling 1000 "event" data records and 2000 "no-event" data records using the `imblearn.over_sampling.RandomOverSampler` sampler.

 The sampler step is typically placed between feature engineering and classifier steps: